MC42/hi-im.kim/writing/pmmm/analogue.md

 "Kazuko!"

 "*What!*  I always empty it before I get on the bus so I'm not hauling around water!
-My backpack is heavy *enough*!"
+My bag is heavy *enough*!"

 "Ugh... what else do we have?
 I have my sabre, but that's not good for, y'know, *fighting fighting*.